blooporg/design/pages/user.md

 # **Signup Page**

-This is the signup page that will take
+This is the signup page that takes

 - Email address
 - Password